 Customer needs and environments change a lot over time.

 Just because you’ve done your research in the beginning, doesn’t mean that you should stop and not speak to your clients again.
 It’s best to plan for bi-weekly or at least monthly check-ins with clients to get their insight on the latest editions, issues they’ve faced, and the features they need or no longer require.
+Creating recurring tasks in the digital daily planner will allow to use notification reminders and never miss a feedback session that is so vital for the product’s long-term success.

 #2 Efficient customer interviews